geekuillaume/geekuillaume/README.md

 Some projects I'm proud about:
 - 🎶 [Soundsync](https://github.com/geekuillaume/soundsync): **I'm currently working on this** Soundsync is an open-source alternative to Sonos to broadcast music in your home on multiple speakers at the same time.
 It is compatible with a lot of different speakers and audio source.
 - 💬 [ChatUp](https://github.com/geekuillaume/ChatUp): I built a highly scalable web chat system for a YC startup that is now open-sourced.
 It handles +250k concurrent users and is customizable with plugins while being highly optimized to reduce server costs.
 - 💾 [DBacked](https://dbacked.com): My first SaaS that earned me a dollar!
-DBacked creates, encrypts and stores SQL database backups and makes sure that you'll never lose onew bit of your company data.
+DBacked creates, encrypts and stores SQL database backups and makes sure that you'll never lose one bit of your company data.

 Have a suggestion about one of my project, need a freelance to help building your tech product or just want to talk?
 Send me an email! 😃